qraynaud/ha-mappedcover/README.md

 2. Select one or more physical covers to map (already-mapped covers are excluded from selection).
 3. Set the name and remapping options for position and (if available) tilt.
 Tilt options are shown if any selected cover supports tilt.
 4. Save.
 New mapped cover entities will be created.
-5. You can reconfigure the mapping (including min/max, name, and tilt) at any time from the integration's options panel.
+5. You can reconfigure the mapping (including min/max, name, and tilt) at any time from the integration's reconfigure options.

 ## Usage
 After setup, new cover entities will appear in Home Assistant.
 Use these entities in automations and dashboards as you would any other cover.
 Each mapped cover will: